aws-controllers-k8s/community/docs/content/docs/user-docs/field-export.md

 your AWS resource and do not extend into binding to applications running in the Kubernetes data plane.
-The ACK `FieldExport` custom resource was designed to bridge the gap between managing the control plane of your ACK resources and using the properties of those in your application.
+The ACK `FieldExport` custom resource was designed to bridge the gap between managing the control plane of your ACK resources and using the properties of those resources in your application.

-The `FieldExport` resource configures an ACK controllers to bind and export any spec or status field from an ACK resource into a Kubernetes config map or secret.
-These fields are automatically updated when any field value changes You are then able to mount the `ConfigMap` or `Secret` onto your Kubernetes Pods as environment variables that can ingest those values.
+The `FieldExport` resource configures an ACK controller to export any spec or status field from an ACK resource into a Kubernetes `ConfigMap` or `Secret`.
+These fields are automatically updated when any field value changes.
+You are then able to mount the `ConfigMap` or `Secret` onto your Kubernetes Pods as environment variables that can ingest those values.

 `FieldExport` is included by default in every ACK controller installation and can be used to reference any field within the `Spec` or `Status` of any ACK